steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/API+Documentation/Index.md

 ```

 >ⓘ **Note**\
 >Please be aware that IPluginBase::initialize and IPluginBase::terminate must only be called once per object instance.
-So if an object implements both IAudioProcessor and IEditController take care to only call them once as in the example above.
+So if an object implements both IAudioProcessor and IEditController, take care to only call them once, as in the example above.

 ### Extensions